 Further initiatives in relation to the Saudi Vision 2030 and the NTP are expected and we will issue further updates on significant related developments.

-With the launch of our third Saudi office in Al Khobar, Al Tamimi & Co are perfectly placed to advise on opportunities and issues in Eastern Province and across Saudi Arabia relating to Vision 2030 and the NTP.
+Al Tamimi & Company’s Corporate / Mergers & Acquisitions team at Al Khobar are perfectly placed to advise on opportunities and issues in Eastern Province and across Saudi Arabia, relating to Vision 2030 and the NTP.